Boost your blog writing with these 5…ahem…8 free toolsBy Agility PR Solutions on July 13th, 2017 | 1 Comment

-Though it’s safe to say that writing for the web gets easier over time, it’s reassuring to know there are plenty of free resources available to help with selecting blog topics, spelling, grammar, concentration, and even choosing the right title for your blog post.
+Though it’s safe to say that writing for the web gets easier over time, it’s reassuring to know there are plenty of free blog writing tools available to help with everything from archiving idea fodder to selecting topics to choosing the right title for your blog post.

 Scratching your head trying to think of a new blog topic?
 One of the best ways to find inspiration is by seeing what other people are writing about in your space.
 AllTop curates the top five stories from all related online sources, allowing you to quickly and easily identify topics to which you can add your own spin.

 Nothing beats a second set of eyes on your work, but you can easily minimize potential errors with this powerful productivity app.
 Grammarly is free to use and has a convenient Chrome plug-in—scouring any editable text box for spelling mistakes and grammatical errors.
 The app will let you know when you’re too wordy, or that you’ve chosen the wrong word altogether.
 If you’re looking for more functionality, Grammarly will offer alternative suggestions for these errors if you upgrade to a (paid) premium account.